daudix/distrobox/docs/content/useful_tips.md

 xhost +si:localuser:$USER >/dev/null
 ```

-## Using init system inside a distrobox
+## Using Init System inside a Distrobox

 You can use an init system inside the container.
 You can either use supported
 pre-created images, or have to add additional packages.